EgorSys/Deep-Adversarial-Subspace-Clustering/README.md

 # Deep-Adversarial-Subspace-Clustering
-A university project
+A university project\n
-(work in progress)
-Project will be complete by June
+(work in progress), roject will be complete by June